score-json/nlohmann_json/.dotstop_extensions/README.md

 ## pull

 This functionality parses the information stored in `TrustableScoring.db` into the format which is expected by trudag.
-In case that no data are found, the empty history is returned.
+In case that no data is found, the empty history is returned.